 New York City College of Technology

 - City Tech offers a distinctive combination: specialized technical instruction and a strong general education in the liberal arts and sciences.
-This curriculum helps students prepare for challenging, high-level professional opportunities, not merely for technical jobs.
-It also prepares students to be lifelong learners.
+This curriculum helps students prepare for challenging, high-level professional opportunities and the need to be lifelong learners.

-- Many City Tech programs are unique within CUNY and some are offered nowhere else in the New York City area, such as the degree programs in Restorative Dentistry and in Entertainment Technology.
+- Many City Tech programs are unique within CUNY and some are unique in the metropolitan area, such as the degree programs in Restorative Dentistry and in Entertainment Technology.

-- The College has had a net increase of over 150 new faculty members in the last seven years.
-The cutting-edge skills of new faculty have contributed to an explosion of faculty and student research and publication.
+- The College has had a net increase of over 140 new faculty members in the last eight years.
+The cutting-edge skills of new faculty have contributed to significant faculty and student research activities and publications.